Signatures of a subpopulation of hierarchical mergers in the GWTC-4 gravitational-wave dataset

-Although effective spin has been a successful population-level diagnostic of hierarchical mergers, it is a lossy compression of the full six-dimensional spin space to a single parameter.
-Hierarchical mergers are distinguished from first-generation mergers not only in $\chieff$, but cleanly in the \textit{joint} space of $\chieff$ and effective precessing spin $\chip$, which is a linearization of the in-plane spin dynamics~\cite{Schmidt:2014iyl, Gerosa:2020aiw}: $\chip = \max[a_1\sin\tau_1,\ (3+4q)/(4+3q)\,qa_2\sin\tau_2]$.
-The joint $\chieff$--$\chip$ distribution for 1G+1G mergers is expected to cluster tightly near $\chieff,\chip\sim0$.
-That of 1G+2G mergers, in comparison, scatters around the boundary of an ellipse centered on $\chieff,\chip=0$ with major axis $\chip \approx 0.7$ and minor axis $\chieff \approx 0.47$~\cite{Baibhav:2020xdf, Antonini:2024het}.
-Modeling in multiple dimensions can illuminate correlations and offer complementary confirmation of features identified with one-dimensional models.
+While effective spin has been a successful population-level diagnostic of hierarchical mergers, it is a lossy compression of the six-dimensional spin space to a single parameter.
+Hierarchical mergers are distinguished from 1G+1G mergers not only in $\chieff$, but cleanly in the \textit{joint} space of $\chieff$ and effective precessing spin $\chip$, which is a linearization of the in-plane spin dynamics~\cite{Schmidt:2014iyl, Gerosa:2020aiw, Thomas:2020uqj}: $\chip = \max[\chi_1\sin\tau_1,\ (3+4q)/(4+3q)\,q\chi_2\sin\tau_2]$.
+The joint $\chieff$--$\chip$ distribution for 1G+1G mergers is expected to cluster near $\chieff,\chip\sim0$~\cite{Payne:2024ywe}, while that of 1G+2G mergers scatters around the boundary of an ellipse centered on 0 with major axis $\chip \approx 0.7$ and minor axis $\chieff \approx 0.47$~\cite{Baibhav:2021qzw, Antonini:2024het}.

-In this Letter, we introduce an astrophysically-motivated population model in the joint space of effective inspiral and precessing spin.
-We include a two-dimensional ellipse-boundary component to capture 1G+2G mergers alongside a Gaussian to describe 1G+1G binaries.
-We explore the mixing fraction between these components as a function of mass and recover strong evidence for a subpopulation of hierarchical mergers at $\sim 15 M_\odot$ and a transition at $\sim45 M_\odot$ beyond which the majority of mergers are hierarchical.
-Our results not only are consistent with studies that model only in $\chieff$, but also reveal correlated structure in the $\chip$ distribution that increases credence both for the robustness of these features and their association with hierarchical mergers.
+In this Letter, we introduce an astrophysically motivated population model in the joint space of effective inspiral and precessing spin.
+We include a two-dimensional ellipse-boundary component to capture 1G+2G mergers alongside an uncorrelated Gaussian to describe 1G+1G binaries.
+We explore the mixing fraction between these components as a function of mass and recover strong evidence for a subpopulation of hierarchical mergers at $m_\mathrm{peak} = 15.7_{-1.1}^{+3.2}M_\odot$\footnote{Here and elsewhere we quote the median and 90\% symmetric credible interval.} and a transition at $m_* = \mstarcred M_\odot$ above which the majority of mergers are hierarchical.
+Our results are consistent with and bolster studies that model only in $\chieff$ by capturing the astrophysical expectation with higher fidelity in the multidimensional spin space.
+We reveal correlated structure in the $\chip$ distribution that increases credence both for the robustness of spin-mass features and their association with hierarchical mergers.